MariwanJ/Design456App/README.md

 WIP!!!!!!

 Turn Design456 Workbench to more powerful software.
 Combine GLFW and Imgui to one application.
-Take benifit of each tool whenever you want to make a different type of window.
-All these tools will be used for making a good direct modeling tool.

 # Notes:
 This is an expermental pieces of code.
 Please don't use it in any serious application.
-It is still in very earliy development stage and I need more time to make it useful.
+It is still in very earliy development phase and I need more time to make it useful.
-Only Windows is supported.
-Glad is not the latest.
-My laptop dosen't support that.
+Only Windows is supported at the moment.
+Glad is 4.3.
+My laptop dosen't support the latest version.

 # Status:
 1-FLTK failed - Switch to ImGui

-2-Shader problem is kind of fixed and now I can see the shader.
+2-ImGuimzo will be used for manipulations.

 2-Some issues with the LOG system.